LexisNexis: Violation of Daniel's Law

-On March 4, 2024, two anonymous plaintiffs in New Jersey filed a class-action lawsuit against LexisNexis, stating that they violated Daniel's Law.
+On March 4, 2024, two anonymous plaintiffs in New Jersey filed a class-action lawsuit against LexisNexis, stating that the company violated Daniel's Law.
 In New Jersey, Daniel's Law includes a clause requiring that if websites have published certain personal information regarding certain government officials, and a request to take it down by an authorized party is issued, such a request must be honored.
 The lawsuit represents over 18,000 individuals, and alleges that not only were such requests not honored, but those who filed requests were punished by LexisNexis, who "campaign[ed] to freeze the credit reports of Plaintiffs and others", and incorrectly reported them as victims of identity theft.
 Furthermore, additional allegations state that LexisNexis published "comprehensive reports on other family members (including minor children as young as 13 years old)", and that as of the time of the lawsuit, none of the attempts to have LexisNexis unfreeze the credit reports have been honored.

 Privacy Class Action Lawsuit

 On April 17, 2024, a privacy class action lawsuit was filed against LexisNexis over its use of personally identifiable information.
-The lawsuit was filed in behalf of residents of at least California and Illinois.
-The complaint claims that LexisNexis did so without plaintiffs' authorization in order to promote its Lexis Personal Records Products.
+The lawsuit was filed on behalf of residents in California and Illinois.
+The complaint claims that LexisNexis used this information without the plaintiffs' authorization in order to promote its Lexis Personal Records Products.